DNS validation

 Caution

 When you change the DNS name server (NS), the cache is automatically updated.
-It may take several hours to 2 days before you can properly view the record registered on the new name server.
+It may take several hours to up to 2 days before you can properly view the record registered on the new name server.
 Note that certificate issuance may be delayed right after you change the name server.

 When you select DNS validation as the validation method when applying for a certificate, it creates a CNAME record name for each domain and a validation value to be entered in the record value after the application is complete.

-• Record Name: it is a validation value that is entered in the DNS record name.
+• Record name: It is a validation value that is entered in the DNS record name.

-• Record Type: when set up in the DNS management system, the record type must be CNAME.
+• Record type: When set up in the DNS management system, the record type must be CNAME.

-• Record Value: it is a validation value that is entered in the DNS record value.
+• Record value: It is a validation value that is entered in the DNS record value.

 2. Enter the DNS validation value through your domain's DNS management system.
 Wildcard (*) domains have a validation value created in the corresponding locations.